 If you know that an approximate number num is more precise than Precision[num] indicates, you can explicitly set its precision using SetPrecision.
 Get an arbitrary-precision number with 20 digits of precision corresponding to the machine-precision number 0.5:

-When an expression contains approximate numbers, you do not normally need to use N. Mathematica automatically computes an approximate result, and determines the precision of the result by considering the precision of the input.
+When an expression contains approximate numbers, you do not normally need to use N. The Wolfram Language automatically computes an approximate result, and determines the precision of the result by considering the precision of the input.
 In general, the precision of the result will differ from the precision of any part of the input.

-Use Precision on the most recent output () to see that Mathematica was able to determine that the result has 11 digits of precision:
+Use Precision on the most recent output () to see that the Wolfram Language was able to determine that the result has 11 digits of precision:

 When you require results to a specific precision or accuracy, it is usually best to give exact inputs and use N. This is because N will sometimes temporarily compute at a higher precision than you request in order to obtain a result that satisfies your specification.